IBM/ibm-licensing-operator/docs/Content/Install_offline.md

   httpsEnable: true
 EOF
 ```

-where the `${licensing_namespace}` is the name of the namespace where you installed License Service.

 2\.
 If you created the secret that is needed to access the images, add it to the configuration.